The 6 Types of Acne Explained. Which one do you suffer from?

 Fungal Acne

-Unlike other acne types, fungal acne isn’t caused primarily by oil and bacteria in your pores.
+Unlike other acne types, fungal acne is not caused primarily by oil and bacteria in your pores.
 Instead, the small pimple-like bumps are caused by an overgrowth of yeast (a type of fungus).
 Also known as folliculitis or a yeast infection, fungal acne causes hair follicles to get infected and inflamed.
 This can happen anywhere that you have hair on your body and is commonly caused by exercise, sweating, and tight clothing.
 They usually cause you itching.

 Causes of Fungal acne include: